 May 16 1861 Thursday

 USA.
-The US government appointed the first three Major-Generals of US Volunteers – John Adams Dix, Benjamin Franklin Butler, and Nathaniel Prentiss Banks.
-Dix and Butler were confirmed immediately and Banks retrospectively in June.
+The US government appointed the first three men to the grade of Major-General of US Volunteers – John Adams Dix, Benjamin Franklin Butler, and Nathaniel Prentiss Banks.
+Dix and Butler were confirmed immediately and Banks was promoted retrospectively in June.
 All served throughout the war but none achieved spectacular success, having been elevated more for their political importance than their proven military acumen.
-The US Regular Army also gained a new Brigadier-General in William Starke Rosecrans, who ranked from this date when nominated in June 1861, primarily because of his involvement in the early successful campaign in western Virginia.
+The US Regular Army also gained a new Brigadier-General in William Starke Rosecrans, who ranked from this date when nominated in June 1861, primarily because of his involvement in the successful campaign in western Virginia.

 CSA.
 The Confederate Congress authorized the recruiting of 400,000 men for the Provisional Army of the Confederate States.
 A $10 enlistment bounty was authorised for volunteers.